01

 The Bagger-Sørensen Group

-After having sold the chewing gum brands in 2002 and 70 % of Fertin Pharma A/S in 2017 and in 2021 Bagger-Sørensen & Co.
+After having sold the chewing gum brands in 2002, 70 % of Fertin Pharma A/S in 2017 and the remaining 30 % in 2021, Bagger-Sørensen & Co.
 A/S is now the investment company and family office of the owner families.

 Bagger-Sørensen Real Estate A/S invests directly in property development.
 Bagger-Sørensen Equity A/S invests in SMEs with growth potential.